 1) Monthly recurring revenue (MRR) and related SaaS KPIs

 This is a measurement of how much revenue your customers generate in a single month; it does not include one-shot fees and special payments.
-The number should be tracked consistently, no matter how many pricing plans and billing cycles you have.
+The number should be tracked consistently, no matter how many SaaS pricing models and billing cycles you have.

 MRR is one of the major startup metrics for SaaS.
 It is essential for understanding your business’ growth, and with a good handle on customer acquisition and churn rates, you can even use it to predict future revenue.